-• Overall economic situation: Since iron ore is a main raw material of steel and thus its supply is essential to the urban development and infrastructure building in all countries, the price is heavily dependent on their economic situation.
+- Overall economic situation: Since iron ore is a main raw material of steel and thus its supply is essential to the urban development and infrastructure building in all countries, the price is heavily dependent on their economic situation. - Economic development of the key consumer-states: In the last years China became more important and therefore the price of iron ore depends on the negotiations between the miners and the China Iron & Steel Association3 (CISA).